 Zach Bain of Lowell Lettuce launched his urban farm in the summer of 2016 in Lowell, Massachusetts, and is growing mini-head lettuce, kale, wasabi arugula, and salad mix year-round.
 Zach is an urban farmer, entrepreneur, and marketing consultant all rolled into one.
-We recently spoke with him about his experience as a freight farmer, his thoughts on the food system, and his advice to people thinking about becoming freight farmers.

 Last week we held a webinar with two freight farmers so they could share their journey to launching a small business with the LGM.
 We covered everything from market research and financing to what crops to grow and how to reach new customers.
 Here's a recap!